 Don’t let me stand behind you in line at the grocery checkout — I might just calculate your Fluff Factor.

-That’s exactly what happened to a super-nice-looking young man when I sized up his assets (OK, grocery items) inching down the conveyor.
+That’s exactly what happened to the fellow in line ahead of me when I watched his grocery items rolling down the conveyor.

 me: Hey, what’s in that crazy jar of Fluff?

 him: Oh, that’s just marshmallow spread.
 I put it on toast for breakfast.